“Accredit Memo” – News from MNSAA

-Dual Accreditation – Options for Accredited Schools to Partner with AdvancED or Middle States Association
+Dual Accreditation – Options to Partner with AdvancED or Middle States Association

 MNSAA is excited to announce optional dual accreditation opportunities for our member schools.
 This is an outcome of significant analysis and study by the MNSAA Board of Directors and input from member schools (especially high schools).
 Partnerships have been formed with Middle States Association Commissions on Elementary and Secondary Schools (MSA-CESS) and Advanced Education, Inc. (AdvancEd).
 Recognizing the unique circumstances of each member school, we encourage you to learn more about these opportunities at the 2018 MNSAA Conference on November 2 at Our Lady of Grace School.